-If you’re driving to Málaga from Britain, your can take a ferry to Bilbao or Santander, which cuts down on road mileage and driver fatigue but is usually more expensive and takes longer than driving through France.
+If you’re driving to Málaga from the UK, your can take a ferry to Bilbao or Santander, which cuts down on road mileage and driver fatigue but is usually more expensive and takes longer than driving through France.
 The distance to Málaga from these two seaports is 953km (596 miles) and 937km (586 miles) respectively.
 Road conditions within Málaga are generally good.